ABaldosano/My_Portfolio/README.md

 - Scale interaction on hoverable elements
 - Disabled on touch devices via `matchMedia`

+### 🤖 AI Portfolio Assistant
+- Dual-mode chat widget: an AI mode powered by Google Gemini, and a Terminal mode for browsing bio, skills, projects, research, and certifications by typed command
+- Replies stay scoped to questions about Arthur, with light tolerance for quick general questions
+- Typed-out response animation with markdown rendering for bold text, inline code, and lists
+- AI-generated Python code blocks carry a button that sends the snippet straight to the in-browser compiler

+### 🐍 In-Browser Python Compiler
+- Pyodide-based Python runtime that runs entirely in the browser, no code execution on any server
+- Syntax highlighting, line numbers, auto-indent, and a sample snippet picker for quick demos
+- Supports interactive `input()` calls by pausing execution and resuming once the visitor types a response

 ### 📱 Responsive & Mobile-First
 - Mobile hamburger nav with overlay
 - Touch-friendly layout and spacing